NewAmazingPVP/ProxyPlayerNotify/README.md

 # ProxyPlayerNotify

 **ProxyPlayerNotify** is a plugin that notifies players when someone joins, leaves, or switches servers on your network.
-It is compatible with both Bungeecord and Velocity for Minecraft versions 1.8 and above.
+It is compatible with both Bungeecord and Velocity.

 ### Features
 - Join, leave, and switch notifications.